-Business 255 Management Seminar - Business Strategy, The Decision Process and Problem Solving 2 hrs.
-Lec.
+Business 255 Management Seminar - Business Strategy, The Decision Process and Problem Solving

 Prerequisites: Business 250, Business 254 and concurrent enrollment in Business 251.
 Business strategy and the decision-making process applied to the first line supervisor and middle-management positions.
 Specific emphasis will be placed upon the application of the student's course knowledge and work experiences.